Email Virus - Complete Guide to Email Viruses Plus Best Practices

 - Scan all attachments for malware

-- Keep an eye out for phishing emails
+- Keep an eye out for phishing emails - See what if you clicked on a Phishing link

 - Keep your mail client, operating system and web browser updated and patched